ashishrshukla/ashishrshukla/README.md

  Hi, I'm Ashish Shukla !

 - 🔭 I’m currently working as Data Analyst.
-- 🌱 I’m currently learning the PGP in Data Science and Engineering from Great Lakes Institute of Management.
+- 🌱 I have completed my PG Program in Data Science and Engineering from Great Lakes Institute of Management.
 - 💬 Ask me about the DBMS, PYTHON, MACHINE LEARNING and related stuff.
 - 📫 How to reach me: [LinkedIn - 	@ashishrshukla](https://www.linkedin.com/in/ashishrshukla/)